· By Ryan Solberg, Broker #BK3354351

 Lake Nona Real Estate: Complete Investment & Lifestyle Guide 2026 — Medical City Growth

 Lake Nona is Orlando's most dynamic master-planned community.
-Medical city anchor.
-5-7% annual appreciation.
+Medical City anchor.
+Roughly 4-6% projected appreciation.
 Strong rental demand.
 Top investment neighborhood.
 Here's everything you need to know.

 Lake Nona is different from every other Orlando neighborhood.
 It's not a community that evolved organically.
 It's a vision actively being built.

-I've closed $120M+ in Lake Nona transactions across 250+ deals.
-I've watched neighborhoods mature from empty land to thriving communities.
-I've guided investors capturing 5-7% annual appreciation.
+I've spent more than a decade closing homes across Central Florida, including extensive work in Lake Nona.
+I've watched this community mature from empty land into a thriving neighborhood.
+I've guided investors weighing appreciation against cash flow.
 I've placed families in homes they love and communities they'll stay in for decades.

 Here's what you need to know about Lake Nona in 2026.